playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

 }
 ```

-<figcaption>The project configuration for the desktop booking application.</figcaption>
+> The project configuration for the desktop booking application.

 As seen in the listing above, the `booking-desktop` application configuration in `angular.json` looks like a default configuration except we removed the `e2e` architect target.